 Integrated Science: Systems (Grade 11; 1 credit)

 The final course in the integrated program examines dynamic systems.
 Picking up discussions from the previous course students look at ecological systems and how the organisms competing for scarce resources find the balance to become an enduring system.
 They look at how disturbances in those systems cause organisms to evolve until a new equilibrium can be reached.
 As part of the study of evolution, students revisit the structure of DNA, looking at how it replicates, how mistakes are made and corrected, and the intermolecular forces involved in maintaining the distinctive helix of nucleic acids.
 Intermolecular forces feature prominently in issues of solubility and membrane structure.
 Solubility and acid base chemistry explains much about how elements like carbon and nitrogen cycle through the environment.
 Acids and bases provide yet another example of a system in dynamic equilibrium.
 Particularly in the case of buffered solutions, the system changes in response to various inputs.
 Finally, a study of conservation of momentum, wave dynamics, and simple harmonic motion allow students to do quantitative analysis of complex systems.

 ADVANCED BIOLOGY (1 credit)

 Advanced Biology covers the equivalent of a college introductory biology course.
 A variety of laboratory investigations deepen the students’ understanding of the material.
 In addition, students design and carry out an experiment of their own during the latter half of the year.
-All students enrolled in this class are required to take the Advanced Placement examination in Biology.
+AP Test Optional.

 Prerequisite: B+ in Integrated Science: Systems OR permission of the instructor.
 Teacher’s signature required for all students enrolling in this course.